jimratliff/GenoMac-system/README.md

   - configuring the firewall
   - specifying policies regarding software-update behavior

-In addition—in a separate, later step—GenoMac-system is used by USER_CONFIGURER (a) to *create* new users and (b) when a user’s home directory will reside on a volume that does not exist, to create that volume.
+In addition—in a separate, later step, GenoMac-system is used by USER_CONFIGURER (a) to *create* new users and (b) when a user’s home directory will reside on a volume that does not exist, to create that volume.

 The current repo is used in conjunction with the [GenoMac-user repo](https://github.com/jimratliff/GenoMac-system), which (a) is cloned by each user (including USER_CONFIGURER) and (b) is responsible for configurations at the user level.